Quving/newsminer/README.md

 ### Train LDA
 - In order to train a LDA, the POS-Tagger is required (stored locally in ```.../artififacts/tagger/...```)
+- Also, you need to have access to the Newsbox-API (see 'Authentication' section above.)
 - Execute ```python train_lda.py```.
 It can take some minutes depending on if you're using cached files or not.
 - If it's done, the browser should open up automatically.